Senior Program Officer

-Lauren Moran, MPP is a program officer at the Center for Health Care Strategies (CHCS).
+Lauren Moran, MPP is a senior program officer at the Center for Health Care Strategies (CHCS).
 In this role, she supports CHCS’ leadership and capacity-building programs aimed to ensure that state leaders have the skills, expertise, and tools necessary to achieve Medicaid’s potential.
 She plays a key role in CHCS’ state-based policy and leadership training academies for state Medicaid staff including current academies in California, New Hampshire, New Jersey, and Vermont.
 Ms. Moran also supports the learning collaborative efforts of Project ECHO (Extension for Community Healthcare Outcomes), a model that aims to deliver evidence-based care for rural and underserved populations by leveraging telehealth technologies.

 Prior to joining CHCS, Ms. Moran served as a research area specialist in the Child Health Evaluation and Research (CHEAR) Unit, a multi-disciplinary health services research group at the University of Michigan, where she provided project management support to a longitudinal survey study of the pediatric workforce, including general pediatricians and subspecialists.
 At CHEAR Ms. Moran also provided research assistance on a four-year project funded through the CHIP Reauthorization Act to develop and test pediatric quality measures on a variety of clinical and access issues including asthma, availability of specialty and dental services, and sepsis.